carl24k/fight-churn/README.md

 example).
 The final line prints out the result - the net retention rate, calculated with the SQL.
 Because the data was randomly simulated your result on the last line won't be exactly the same as that one, but it should be similar.

-You change what the script will run for by simply editing the constants in the "main" portion **at the bottom of the file** (a command line option feature is on the to do list.)
+One way you  can change what the script will run for by simply editing the constants in the "main" portion **at the bottom of the file**.
 Note these variables:

 * `schema` : the name of the churn data schema to run on
 * `chapter` : the chapter to run a listing from